maciejstanek/MyTimer/README.md

  * MyTimerTest - a separate container for the timer unit tests implemented with Google Test.

+### To investigate

+ * What will happen when the timer goes out of scope?
+Will a task be stopped?

 ### Other considered approaches

  * Create a pure interafce for a timer (`setDelay`, `setCallback`,